The filter()

 function from dplyr

-dplyr is an R package that provides a grammar of data manipulation and provides a most used set of verbs that helps data science analysts to solve the most common data manipulation.
-In order to use this, you have to install it first using install.packages('dplyr')
+dplyr is an R package that offers a grammar for data manipulation and includes a widely-used set of verbs to help data science analysts address common data manipulation tasks.
+To use this, you have to install it first using install.packages('dplyr')

 and load it using library(dplyr)